Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 Okay, let's set out a project.
 We shall build a usable field guide that is fully accessable.
 For this we will need:

-- A model that has no risk of poisoning its users; that is 100% recall.
+- A model that has no risk of poisoning its users; that is, 100% recall.
 - The model should not use any features that might be inaccessable; in this case that means colors and odor.
 - The model should be as simple as possible.

 Our model will be a Decision Tree; we shall try to minimise the number of end leaves.
 We will use a GridsearchCV ensemble to try to find the best parameters and try different random seeds.

-Our first step will be to build a function runs our GridSearchCV with increasing Maximum leaf values searching for one that achieves 100% recall.
+Our first step will be to build a function runs our GridSearchCV with increasing Maximum leaf values, searching for one that achieves 100% recall.
 It will then produce the best decision tree it found and report its accuracy.